Project sector: Operation and Maintenance (O&M)

 - Two points are more sensitive: the first one is diversion tunnel 01 and the second one is upstream of Emamanak Valley.

 - The tunnel has no lining and there are several long cracks and holes on the wall of this tunnel.
 Therefore, providing surface lining and grouting cement for the Tiz-Kuh structure without sealing lining will not so effective to solve the problem because this tunnel transfer water flow by cracks and hole into the surface water and this problem will be intensified under the hydrostatic pressure when the water level is high.

 - Investigation of changes in water level at Galugah and Haraz springs as outlet points should be carried out by tracing inspection and dye injections.
-Investigating the required strength to withstand the double hydraulic pressure at the level of 2531 m should be addressed in future.
+Investigating the required strength to withstand the double hydraulic pressure at the level of 2531 m should be addressed in the future.